-Trigger points are those moments when our brain turns off and our actions and reactions become “instinctive”.
-You know them and you have them.
-Something happens that “sets you off”.
-It is a response that comes from deep inside and it happens without you even thinking about what is happening.
+Trigger points are those moments when our brain turns off, and our actions and reactions become “instinctive.”
+You know them, and you have them.
+Something happens that “sets you off.”
+It is a response that comes from deep inside, and it happens without you even thinking about what is happening.
 It is very visceral.
 Your pupils dilate, your heart rate increases, adrenaline is racing through your system; the fight or flight response is in full play.
-It is these times that leaders are at the greatest risk of making a major mistake.
-Trigger points obviously hit us when we run across a rattlesnake while hiking or when we suddenly lose traction on a wet highway.
+It is these times that leaders are at the highest risk of making a significant mistake.
+Trigger points hit us when we run across a rattlesnake while hiking or when we suddenly lose traction on a wet highway.
 But they also happen at work when someone challenges or criticizes us.

 How do I prevent this from happening?
 Pay attention!

 Think back to the last time your response became more instinctual than thoughtful.
 What was the situation?
 Who was involved?
-What were you doing just prior to the event?
+What were you doing just before the event?
 Was it something that someone said?
 Was it something that someone did?
 What did you do in response?

 A couple of years ago I was 20 miles into a long bicycle ride on a two-lane country road.
-It was very peaceful but I was struggling with an unrelenting crosswind.
-You might say I was in my own little cocoon of thought and physical effort.
-A car quickly approached me from behind and just as his front bumper was at my shoulder he laid on the horn.
-My heart jumped through my throat and my trigger response was to “flip him off”.
-I quickly recognized that was a BIG mistake because I watched as the car began to brake and about 200 yards in front of me began to make a U-turn.
+It was very peaceful, but I was struggling with an unrelenting crosswind.
+You might say I was in my little cocoon of thought and physical effort.
+A car quickly approached me from behind, and just as his front bumper was at my shoulder, he laid on the horn.
+My heart jumped through my throat, and my trigger response was to “flip him off.”
+I quickly recognized that it was a BIG mistake because I watched as the car began to brake and about 200 yards in front of me started to make a U-turn.
 I am now feeling very vulnerable.
 I’m on a deserted road with barbwire separating me from open fields on both sides.
 I know I cannot outrun the car and have very few defenses at my disposal short of throwing my water bottle or my bike at the aggressor.

 My trigger was the visceral response to someone scaring me while I was already in a vulnerable state as a solo bicyclist on a narrow road knowing cars present a significant risk.
-This triggered the inappropriate response of “flipping them off”.
-It wasn’t a measured, thought out response; it was a “triggered” response.
+This event triggered the inappropriate response of “flipping them off.”
+It wasn’t measured, thought out response; it was a “triggered” response.

 Taking this metaphor as an example, start to pay attention to your trigger points.
 Is it when someone walks up to you at work and says, “What were you thinking?”
 Is it when someone questions your authority or ability?
 Is it when someone accuses you wrongfully?
-Start to catalogue these response triggers and come up with response strategies.
-This isn’t easy.
+Start to catalog these response triggers and come up with response strategies.
+Creating this catalog isn’t easy.
 These triggered responses are learned behaviors that have been ingrained over a long time.
-Behavioral modification is not easy… You have to learn to engage your brain before or while your body chemistry takes over.
+Behavioral modification is not easy.
+You have to learn to engage your brain before or while your body chemistry takes over.

-Simply, after each occurrence when your instincts over-ruled your thoughts, debrief yourself and make a plan on how you are going to handle this situation differently the next time because we know there will always be a next time…
+, after each occurrence when your instincts over-ruled your thoughts, debrief yourself and make a plan on how you are going to handle this situation differently the next time because we know there will always be a next time.